-Located within driving distance of Philadelphia, the Brandywine Valley flaunts a rustically cultured vibe, packed with art, gardens, shopping, breweries and vineyards.
+A short trip from Philadelphia, the Brandywine Valley flaunts a rustically sophisticated vibe with art, gardens, shopping, breweries, and vineyards.

-Learn about rotary-wing aircraft at the American Helicopter Museum, located in a 20,000 square-foot hangar in West Chester.
-Check out restored historic helicopters, including a V-22 Osprey, then hop in the pilot’s seat and run the controls yourself.
+For aviation enthusiasts, visit the American Helicopter Museum, in a 20,000-square-foot hangar in West Chester.
+You can check out restored historic helicopters, including military aircrafts like a V-22 Osprey.
+Then hop in the pilot’s seat and run the controls yourself for a memorable photoshoot.

-Enjoy Bucks County, approximately one hour north of Center City, where old and new combine in effortless fashion.
-New Hope offers boutique shopping and sophisticated entertainment in a small-town setting.
-It also has many LGBT-owned shops and restaurants.
-Noteworthy art collections can be found at the nearby James A. Michener Art Museum in Doylestown.
+Enjoy Bucks County, where old and new combine in effortless fashion.
+The town of New Hope offers boutique shopping and sophisticated entertainment in a quaint setting.
+It also has many LGBTQ+-owned shops and restaurants.
+Art enthusiasts can find noteworthy art collections a short drive away at the nearby James A. Michener Art Museum.